gunnarsundberg/coronalink-api/frontend/md_content/data.md

 * Dominic Nyfeler - Research Volunteer

 ## Contact
-If you encounter an issue with the application or would like to request a new feature, open a new issue on the issues tab of our github page and tag it as a bug, question, or enhancement, depending on which best suits your situation.
+If you encounter an issue with the application or would like to request a new feature, open a new issue on the issues tab of our github page and tag it as a `bug`, `question`, or `enhancement`, depending on which best suits your situation.
+If you spot an error in the data, tag your issue with `data`.
 If you would like to contact our team, reach out to [Dr. Bayazit Karaman](mailto:bkaraman@floridapoly.edu) or [Gunnar Sundberg](mailto:gsundberg@floridapoly.edu).